-If I am honest, knowing I had the faulty gene gave me a sense of relief because it helped to explain why I had been so unlucky to get cancer twice.
+If I'm honest, knowing I had the faulty gene gave me a sense of relief because it helped to explain why I had been so unlucky to get cancer twice.
 However, I was immediately aware of the implications for the rest of my family.

-I have two sisters, two brothers, and a daughter.
-When a parent carries the gene, each child has a 50% chance of inheriting it.
+I have two sisters, two brothers and a daughter.
+When a parent carries the gene, each child has a 50 per cent chance of inheriting it.
 There is nothing you can do but hope.

 When I was first diagnosed, I wanted my daughter tested straight away, but the healthcare professionals counselled against this as she was only 13.
 They said that she should ideally be at least 18 and should be fully aware of the implications of the possible results.

-My four siblings, have all been tested and three of them carry the gene mutation.
-My sister, Dr. Yvette Harris, was diagnosed with breast cancer, aged 48, about a month before getting her positive BRCA result.
+My four siblings have all been tested and three of them carry the gene mutation.
+My sister, Dr. Yvette Harris, was diagnosed with breast cancer when she was 48, about a month before getting her positive BRCA result.
 Yvette took immediate action with a double mastectomy.
 A few months after completing her radiation, she also had her ovaries removed.
 Eight years later, she remains cancer free.